carlos-molina/ClojureFun/clojure-helloworld/README.md

 This exercise shows an alternative to execute the hello world program in clojure.

 ## Leinigen
- I used the [leiningen tool](https://leiningen.org "lein")   for creating the clojure project because it is good enough for examining clojure and it is simple.
+ I have used the [leiningen tool](https://leiningen.org "lein")   for creating the clojure project because it is good enough for examining clojure and it is simple.

+ I used vim to edit the files.
+Any other editor (eg emacs) will do the job.

  I ruled out
 [Visual Studio Code VSC editor](https://code.visualstudio.com "VSC") because I found it too demanding and distracting.
-Time is spent on understanding and tuning the VSC window, extensions and connecting it with GitHub repositories rather than on clojure.
+Time is spent on understanding and tuning the VSC window, extensions and connecting it with GitHub repositories for automatic sync rather than on the examination of clojure.
+VSC is a sophisticated tool.
+Yet I do not need to sync with Git from my editor now, GitHub Desktop can do the job for the time being.

 ## Platform